 The treatment lasts about two hours and the results are visible for up to a year.
 That’s 365 mornings without eyeliner application!

 And finally, as the crown of each look, an alternative to lipstick.
-Again a type of permanent makeup, permanent lipstick gives you a your lips but better effect that eliminates any need for further lip coloring.
-A one hour session provides you with about a year of lush, natural looking lips and for a couple of minutes shorter morning beauty routine.
+The semi permanent lip tattoo gives you a your lips but better effect that eliminates any need for further lip coloring.
+A one hour session provides you with 2+ years of lush, natural looking lips and shortens your morning beauty routine.